homebysix/repo-lasso/README.md

 After making your desired changes, but before committing them, test the changes in whatever manner makes most sense.

+> [!NOTE]
-**NOTE:** If any of the repositories you're managing have [pre-commit](https://pre-commit.com/) hooks configured, these hooks will run automatically on modified files during the commit process.
+> If any of the repositories you're managing have [pre-commit](https://pre-commit.com/) hooks configured, these hooks will run automatically on modified files during the commit process.

 <!-- For information about testing AutoPkg recipes, see the [AutoPkg-specific tricks](#autopkg-specific-tricks) section below. -->